instea/react-native-popup-menu/README.md

 Features:
 * Simple to use popup/context menu
-* Multiple modes: animated, not animated, slide in from bottom or popover
+* Multiple modes: animated, not animated, slide in from bottom, dialog or popover
 * By default opening and closing animations
 * Optional back button handling
 * Easy styling